onivim/oni2/docs/docs/using-onivim/integrated-terminal.md

 Some special environment variables are set for the embedded terminal:

-- `ONIVIM_TERMINAL` - set to the current version of the editor
+- `ONIVIM_TERMINAL` - set to the current version of the editor.
+This is guaranteed to be non-empty, so can be used in initialization scripts to determine if the current environment is an embedded Onivim terminal.